gadimbaylisahil/devdocs/docs/books/high-performance-browser-networking/index.md

 Later, a new draft for `XMLHttpRequest Level 2` addressed these limitations by offering:

 - Support for timeouts
-- Support for binary and test-based data transfers
+- Support for binary and text-based data transfers
 - Support for application override of media type and encoding of response
 - Support for monitoring progress of evens of each request
 - Support for efficient file uploads